zhoreeq/meshname/README.md

 decentralized applications.
 Protocols like e-mail, XMPP and ActivityPub require domain names for server to server communications.

-Self-organized and trustless networks like CJDNS and Yggdrasil Network are using public-key cryptography for IP address allocation.
+Self-organized networks like CJDNS and Yggdrasil Network use public-key cryptography for IP address allocation.
 Every network node owns a globally unique IPv6 address.
 Binary form of that address can be encoded with base32 notation for deriving a globally unique name space managed by that node.

 Since there is no need for a global authority or consensus, such a naming system will reliably work in any network split scenarios.

-".mesh.arpa" is ment to be used by machines, not by humans.
+".mesh.arpa" is meant to be used by machines, not by humans.
 A human-readable naming system would require a lot more engineering effort.

 ## How .mesh.arpa domains work